-Our sponsor, CF Finance Holdings II, LLC, has agreed to purchase an aggregate of 1,150,000 units at a price of \$10.00 per unit (\$11,500,000 in the aggregate), in a private placement that will close simultaneously with the closing of this offering.
+Our sponsor, CF Finance Holdings II, LLC, has agreed to purchase an aggregate of 1,100,000 units at a price of \$10.00 per unit (\$11,000,000 in the aggregate), in a private placement that will close simultaneously with the closing of this offering.
 The private placement units are identical to the units sold in this offering, subject to certain limited exceptions as described in this prospectus.

-Our initial stockholders own an aggregate of 15,093,750 shares of our Class B common stock (up to 1,968,750 shares of which are subject to forfeiture by our sponsor depending on the extent to which the underwriters' over-allotment option is exercised), which will automatically convert into shares of Class A common stock at the time of our initial business combination, or earlier at the option of the holder, as described herein.
+Our initial stockholders own an aggregate of 14,375,000 shares of our Class B common stock (up to 1,875,000 shares of which are subject to forfeiture by our sponsor depending on the extent to which the underwriters' over-allotment option is exercised), which will automatically convert into shares of Class A common stock at the time of our initial business combination, or earlier at the option of the holder, as described herein.

 Currently, there is no public market for our units, Class A common stock or warrants.
-We intend to apply to list our units on the Nasdaq Capital Market, or Nasdaq, under the symbol "CFIIU".
-We expect that our units will be listed on the Nasdaq Capital Market on or promptly after the date of this prospectus.
-We cannot guarantee that our securities will be approved for listing on Nasdaq.
+Our units have been approved for listing on the Nasdaq Capital Market, or Nasdaq, under the symbol "CFIIU" on or promptly after the date of this prospectus.
 We expect the Class A common stock and warrants comprising the units will begin separate trading on the 52nd day following the date of this prospectus unless Cantor Fitzgerald & Co. informs us of its decision to allow earlier separate trading, subject to our satisfaction of certain conditions.
 Once the securities comprising the units begin separate trading, we expect that the Class A common stock and warrants will be listed on Nasdaq under the symbols "CFII" and "CFIIW," respectively.